emonhossainraihan/Add-To-Cart/README.md

 ## Available Scripts

+### `npm install`

+This will install all the dependencies for this project.
+You don't need to manually install any dependencies for backend and frontend seperately.
+If face any issue then please delete yarn.lock file and try again.

 ### `npm start`

 This will run `npm run watch` and `yarn start` concurrently including changing directory commands and `npm install` for installing their dependencies.